 - Put the generator outside in a place where exhaust fumes will dissipate.
 Operate away from air intakes in a dry area that’s protected from the rain.

 - Do not connect your generator directly to your home's wiring.
 Generators can "backfeed" into the power lines attached to your home, which can increase voltage anywhere on our system and seriously injure or kill a JEA lineman or your neighbor on the same line.

 - If you wish to hard-wire a generator to your home, it must be installed by a licensed electrician with an approved transfer switch.
 This is Florida law!

 - Don’t plug a portable generator into an electrical outlet in your home or garage.
 It can still “backfeed” power into JEA’s utility lines.

-- The correct way to use a generator is to connect a heavy-duty, outdoor-rated extension cord to it, then connect your appliances directly to the extension cord.
+- Connect a heavy-duty, outdoor-rated extension cord to your generator, then connect your appliances directly to the extension cord.
 Be sure the cord is in good condition (no cuts, frayed wires or missing insulation) and is a 3 prong grounded cord.